Nazeeff/Basic-ATM-Program/README.md

 # Basic-ATM-Program
-This is a simple atm program that can do checking balance, deposit money and withdraw money.
+This is a simple atm program that can do balance checking, deposit money and withdraw money.